How to Move the System Reserved Partition Safely to Another Drive

 When do you need to move system reserved partition?

-In rare cases, after cloning HDD to a solid state drive (SSD) you may find that system reserved partition is still on the old hard drive (HDD).
-This means that you can only boot from the SSD when the old HDD is plugged in.
+After cloning a hard drive to a solid state drive, in rare cases, the system reserved partition may still be on the old hard drive, preventing booting from the SSD unless the old HDD is plugged in.

 System Reserved Partition

-A problem arises when you want to wipe the old hard drive and use it for file storage or when the original HDD is on the verge of breaking.
-In these cases, you will probably want to transfer the system reserved partition to the new SSD as soon as possible.
+When you need to wipe an old hard drive or it's on the verge of breaking, you may want to transfer the system reserved partition to a new SSD as soon as possible, especially if you plan to use the old HDD for file storage.

 How to move system reserved partition to a different disk?